Proposal Deadlines

 Proposal Extension Requests

-Standard Proposals that have not already exceeded the number of shifts estimated may be eligible to request a one-time extension from the SSRL Proposal Review Panel (PRP).
+All standard proposals may be eligible to request a one-time extension from the SSRL Proposal Review Panel (PRP).
+For XRAY/VUV beam lines eligibility is contingent upon not having exceeded the number of shifts estimated on the original proposal.
 If approved, the PRP may extend the proposal up to 2 additional years, change the rating, and/or limit the amount of beam time allocated.

 Send proposal extension requests by email before the initial beam time eligibility period expires.
 Extension requests will be accepted and reviewed on the same schedule as new proposals.
 Based on the extension material provided, the PRP may extend the proposal for up to two years, change the rating, or terminate the proposal.